hexinfra/gorox/hemi/procman/README.md

-Procmgr
+Procman
 =======

-Procmgr implements a leader-worker process model and its control client.
+Procman implements a leader-worker process model and its control client.

 A control client process connects to a leader process, tells or calls its cmdui APIs.
 The leader process starts and monitors its worker process.
 It uses a TCP